Georgia: Battle Royal to Control the Senate

 The New Georgia: An Inflection Point

 The tectonic shifts in Georgia’s electorate plus a huge mail and early vote by four million Georgians enabled Joe Biden to pull off something of a political miracle on Nov 3, becoming the first Democratic presidential nominee to carry Georgia since Bill Clinton did it in 1992.
-Biden’s margin of victory was razor thin – about 14 thousand votes out of nearly five million votes cast.
-Just one-quarter of one percent, assuming it survives the mandatory recount.
+Biden’s margin of victory was razor thin – just one-quarter of one percent.

 But while Biden was winning the top race, Republicans were doing better down-ballot in the U.S. Senate races.
 In the first round, on November 3rd, pro-Trump incumbent Republican Senator David Perdue rolled up a near-90,000 advantage over his young Democratic challenger, Jon Ossoff.
 And in the other Senate race, which was a jungle primary with 21 candidates vying for Republican Kelly Loeffler’s seat, the combined Republican total vote outpolled the combined Democratic total by 55,000 votes.